 In my view, moissanite makes the ideal stone for an engagement ring.
 It looks fantastic, is a high quality gemstone in its own right and is ethically created.

-I know this because I personally bought a moissanite engagement ring a couple of years ago and have been very impressed!
+I know this because I personally bought a moissanite engagement ring a couple of years ago from Etsy UK and have been very impressed!